avianbc/blog/content/posts/2012-08-07-common-regular-expressions.md

 > d{1,3}.d{1,3}.d{1,3}.d{1,3}

 This is the simplest solution.
-It will match anyÂ IPv4 addressÂ in the range from 0.0.0.0 to 999.999.999.999.
+It will match any IPv4 address in the range from 0.0.0.0 to 999.999.999.999.
 Any octet values greater than 255 are invalid, so you may consider using this for IPv4 matching instead:

 > ((\[0-9]|[1-9\]\[0-9\]|1\[0-9]{2}|2[0-4\]\[0-9\]|25\[0-5]).){3}([0-9]|[1-9\]\[0-9\]|1\[0-9]{2}|2[0-4\]\[0-9\]|25[0-5])

 This matches similar values to the one above but restricts it to values from 0.0.0.0 to 255.255.255.255.

-For most cases, this regexÂ can lead to code smells.
-You should peruse your programming language documentation for something similar to [IPAddress.TryParse()](http://msdn.microsoft.com/en-us/library/system.net.ipaddress.tryparse) found in the .NETÂ framework before resorting to this method for validation.
+For most cases, this regex can lead to code smells.
+You should peruse your programming language documentation for something similar to [IPAddress.TryParse()](http://msdn.microsoft.com/en-us/library/system.net.ipaddress.tryparse) found in the .NET framework before resorting to this method for validation.

 6. **Host Names**